Nuitka/Nuitka/README.txt

 *** test_pty:

-    removed traces of pids that are not reproducible
+    Removed traces of pids that are not reproducible

 *** test_repr:

-    relaxed test that checks lamba repr to allow compiled lambda
+    Relaxed test that checks lamba repr to allow compiled lambda

 *** test_scope:

-    test that checks exec with free vars refusal was using func_code to do so, removed that part.
+    A test that checks exec with free vars refusal was using func_code to do so, removed that part.
 Also removed unbound local variable test, because we can't handle that yet.
 Removed part that checks for allowed forms of "from x import *" on function level, we don't support that yet.

 *** test_signal:

-    removed test_itimer_prof, test_itimer_virtual seems that signal doesn't get through, and test takes 60 seconds of CPU, also removed test_main because it forks and raises exception there, that seems different
+    Removed test_itimer_prof, test_itimer_virtual seems that signal doesn't get through, and test takes 60 seconds of CPU, also removed test_main because it forks and raises exception there, that seems different

 *** test_sort:

-    added random seed
+    Added random seed

 *** test_strftime:

-    don't use current time to be reproducible, removed verbose outputs
+    Don't use current time to be reproducible, removed verbose outputs

 *** test_struct:

-    removed test that requires deprecation warnings to be allowed to be disabled, we don't support that yet.
+    Removed test that requires deprecation warnings to be allowed to be disabled, we don't support that yet.

 *** test_structmembers:

-    removed test class that only checks for deprecation warnings we don't give
+    Removed test class that only checks for deprecation warnings we don't give

 *** test_sys:

-    removed usages of getframe, func_closure, and call stack, removed test_object, I do not understand it. removed test that does require sys.stdout and sys.stderr to have same encoding which they do not in my test environment, when I e.g. redirect stdout to a file and leave stderr on terminal.
+    Removed usages of getframe, func_closure, and call stack, removed test_object, I do not understand it. removed test that does require sys.stdout and sys.stderr to have same encoding which they do not in my test environment, when I e.g. redirect stdout to a file and leave stderr on terminal.

 *** test_undocumented_details:

-    removed usage of func_closure
+    Removed usage of func_closure

 *** test_weakref:

-    removed one test from test_proxy_ref which fails due to a detail of how a temp variable is destroyed a bit late. removed the doctest execution, it is verbose and not really a test of the compiler
+    Removed one test from test_proxy_ref which fails due to a detail of how a temp variable is destroyed a bit late. removed the doctest execution, it is verbose and not really a test of the compiler

 *** test_zlib:

-    removed one test which uses much RAM
+    Removed one test which uses much RAM

 ** Deleted tests: